EmotionalTrader/Intraday-Trading-Tools/README.md

 # Intraday Trading Tools

-## Tradingview access
-The Dynamic EMAxVWAP Alerts is temporarily unavailable on TradingView while I address a compliance review.
-Tradinview wants me to disclose every secret sauce behind indikator strategy to have it published there...I'm working on it and will update this page once resolved and when access returns.

 ---

 I am building a focused set of indicators for **day trading**.
 Based on user requests, I am packaging the first release (**Dynamic EMA x VWAP Alerts**) for **TradingView** (invite-only) and preparing a **NinjaTrader** port.
 My immediate priority is **usability and accuracy** (clear plots, one-shot alerts, minimal noise).
 After that, I’ll run a short **test-user validation** phase.